rnop/Numerai-Project/README.md

 # Numerai Tournament

-This repository provides Jupyter Notebooks to implement tools for analyzing and modeling the Numerai dataset.
+This repository provides Jupyter Notebooks to implement tools for analyzing and modeling the Numerai dataset (v4.2 Rain).

 ### Notebooks